 If you have a fabric suitcase, you might eventually find a tear.
 What a shame to throw out a suitcase just for that!
 With a combination of duct tape, sewing, and iron-on patches, you can extend the life of your suitcase.
 This forum walks you through how to perform a fabric repair on any type of bag.

-If your hard-shell suitcase has a crack, you better believe the auto body repair blogs have found the solution.
+If your hard-shell suitcase is cracked, you better believe the auto body repair blogs have found the solution.
 They suggest you pick up a carbon fibre repair kit online.
 Blogs have also touted Sugru glue (that becomes like rubber putty) as a great product for all sorts of plastic casing cracks and holes.
 Here is a tutorial, and here is Sugru.

 How to repair a suitcase liner